 Item.
 Relic.
 Cursed.

-: Attach The Skeleton Key to your location.
+: If the Skeleton Key is in your play area, attach it to your location.
 If it is already attached to your location, detach it and return it to your play area instead.

 Set the attached location's shroud value to 1.